AcademySoftwareFoundation/Imath/INSTALL.md

 ## Windows Quick Start

 Under Windows, if you are using a command line-based setup, such as cygwin, you can of course follow the above.
-For Visual Studio, cmake generators are "multiple configuration", so you don't even have to set the build type, although you will most likely need to specify the install location.
-Install Directory By default, ``make install`` installs the headers, libraries, and programs into ``/usr/local``, but you can specify a local install directory to cmake via the ``CMAKE_INSTALL_PREFIX`` variable:
+For Visual Studio, CMake generators are "multiple configuration", so you don't even have to set the build type, although you will most likely need to specify the install location.
+Install Directory By default, ``make install`` installs the headers, libraries, and programs into ``/usr/local``, but you can specify a local install directory to CMake via the ``CMAKE_INSTALL_PREFIX`` variable:

     % cmake .. -DCMAKE_INSTALL_PREFIX=$install_directory